 Learn how Kimai and TimeScribe differ in their key features, development activity, technology stack and community adoption, so you can decide which of these time tracking tools is best for you.

-Kimai appears to have several advantages over TimeScribe, particularly in popularity and maturity.
+Kimai appears to have several advantages over TimeScribe, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, PHP.
 However, they differ in their additional technology choices: Kimai uses Bash, SCSS while TimeScribe leverages Typescript, Vue, Laravel.